nextcloud/activity/docs/setting.md

 The identifier is also used as a HTML ID, therefor only lowercase a-z and underscores are allowed.

+**Note:** This must also match the value that is used in the `IEvent::setType()` of the event, otherwise the event will not be visible.

 ## Name

-The name **must** already be translated and should bea short and descriptive sentence.
+The name **must** already be translated and should be a short and descriptive sentence.
 One or two important words can also be highlighted using the `<strong>` HTML tag, to allow easier recognition of the setting.

 ## Icon